To view our site you must be of legal drinking age.

 Check out the Top 10 destinations for wine exports over 30 years (1990 - 2020)

-Matariki symbolizes Māori new year under the Māramataka - Lunar Calendar.
+Matariki symbolizes Māori new year under the Māramataka - the Māori lunar calendar.
 Each star holds a certain significance over our wellbeing and environment, as seen from Te Ao Māori (the Māori view of the world).
 Historically, these stars were closely tied to planting, harvesting and hunting.
 If the stars appeared clear and bright, it signified an abundant season ahead.

 Behind many a great wine, there is a great woman, and this International Women’s Day we celebrate women in the New Zealand wine industry.
-The theme this year is ‘Break The Bias’, and we talk to nine women in the New Zealand wine industry and the biases they are breaking.

 The practice of celebrities putting their names on wine has been going on for millennia but the New Zealand Wine industry has taken it to a whole new level.